Interest Rate Information for Lenders

 The loan rate is set based on a certification by the lender of the normal lending rate that would have been offered to the

 applicant.
-This lending rate is multiplied by 70% to determine the new loan-ceiling rate for the Missouri Linked Deposit
+This lending rate is multiplied by 70% to determine the new loan-ceiling rate for the linked deposit loan applicant.

 Interest Owed for Early Principal Payments or Other Situations